Ramreshmeena/tindog/README.md

 Overall, Tindog is an excellent platform for dog lovers looking to meet new friends, socialize their dogs, and learn more about the world of pet care.

-# Tools Used to develop the website
+# Tools used to develop the website

 * HTML 5
 * CSS 3